Ages of Piety

 Chicken Catching Night

-Chicken catching night came shortly after the first killing frost.
-In Whatcom County, that’s about now, mid-October.
+Chicken catching came shortly after the first killing frost.
+In Whatcom County, that’s often about now, mid-October.
 School had started by then.
-Kids were needed to help, so chicken catching night was usually the first Friday after a hard frost, which withered the squash and pumpkin vines in the vegetable garden and brightened the stage for chicken catching with their orange and yellow bounty.
+Kids were needed to help, so chicken catching night was usually the first Friday after a hard frost, which withered the squash and pumpkin vines in the vegetable garden.
+Their orange and yellow bounty brightened the stage for chicken catching.

 Towards fall, Grandpa would call Wallace Poultry in Bellingham.
 Today, city folks get coffee and bagels, something we had never heard of, at a shop called The Bagelry, which occupies the old Wallace Poultry store.
 Decades ago, instead of fancy coffee, Wallace sent out trucks to pick up the old hens from our chicken house.
 If a kid was lucky, the truck didn’t arrive until after school and the kid got to join the squawking mayhem of tossing the old birds into wire crates that the trucker loaded on his flatbed.
 We kids speculated on exactly what happened to those scrawny and scrappy old birds.
 Needless to say, we only sold to Wallace, never bought their poultry.